mindstixlabs/springbaseline/README.md

-Accelerate Your Spring Projects with This Spring Baseline Code =
+Springboard: Accelerate Your Spring Development with This Baseline Code =

 This is a baseline Spring project.
 It helps you accelerate the development of new Spring projects.
 Here is what we are really set out to achieve with this project:

-+ A single-click, predictable, repeatable build process
++ Single-click, repeatable build process using Maven
-+ Standard Spring MVC Support to Develop Web GUI Applications in Spring
++ A working Baseline of Spring MVC to Develop Web GUI Applications
-+ Support for Building REST APIs via Spring (Both JSON and XML Support)
++ A working Baseline of JSON REST APIs
++ A working Baseline of XML REST APIs
++ Integrated Log4J Logger
++ Integrated Jetty Plugin to help accelerate your "dev-build-test" cycles

 Maven Based Build
 -